 - Highest 1800 watts, so it heats up in seconds (Same as Oliso)

 2. Rowenta Focus DW5080 – Great Value Steam Iron

-This is an incredible steam iron.
-It has all the features of its big brother except the steam output is less and there’s no temperature display on the side.
-However, you’ll be getting an ultra-reliable iron with that unbeatable Rowenta craftsmanship at a good price.
+This is an incredible steam iron and loves smoothing out wrinkles.
+It has all the features of its big brother except the steam is less and there’s no temperature display on the side.
+However, you’ll be getting an ultra-reliable, top rated iron with that unbeatable Rowenta craftsmanship and stainless steel soleplate with extra steam holes at a good price.
 Full Review

 - Excellent build and value for money